-We appreciate ARB updating the Energy Economy Ratio (EER) for heavy-duty battery electric vehicles and request ARB increase the EER to adequately reflect the miles per diesel equivalent of fast-charge battery electric compared to diesel transit buses.
-The proposed EER of 4.2 for heavy-duty battery electric buses does not accurately represent the real ratio between new fast-charge battery electric buses and new diesel transit bus fleets.
+In addition, the proposed EER of 4.2 for heavy-duty battery electric buses does not accurately represent the real ratio between new fast-charge battery electric buses and new diesel transit bus fleets.
 The proposed EER for heavy-duty battery electric buses averages the EER among battery electric buses - Proterra and BYD.
 To help ensure an equal comparison, we recommend averaging the fuel economy across all similar Altoona-tested diesel buses, including Gillig and Nova-in addition to New Flyer.
 Based on the Altoona testing for the most recent 40ft, low-floor, diesel buses over the three test cycles identified by ARB (Central Business District, Arterial, and Commuter), the Gillig bus averages 4.74 MPG, Nova 2.97 MPG, and New Flyer 4.82 MPG, generating an overall overage of 4.18 MPG.
-Using the average 20.33 MPG diesel equivalent for battery electric transit buses and the average 4.18 MPG for diesel transit buses, we respectfully request updating the EER to at least 4.86 for heavy-duty, battery electric vehicles in order to provide an equal comparison of battery electric and diesel transit buses and accurately recognize the significant fuel efficiency and air quality benefits of zero-emission transit buses.
+Using the updated average 20.53 MPG diesel equivalent for battery electric transit buses and the average 4.18 MPG for diesel transit buses, we respectfully request updating the EER to at least 4.91 for heavy-duty, battery electric vehicles in order to provide an equal comparison of battery electric and diesel transit buses and accurately recognize the significant fuel efficiency and air quality benefits of zero-emission transit buses.